domsson/fetch-all-the-things/README.md

 - For use in notifications
 - For use in status bars

+Please open an issue or send a pull request to add to the list.

 # Collections

 - [candies](https://github.com/domsson/candies) C programs made with status bars in mind; most of these have the option to be kept running